 Puppet is an operation and sysadmin-oriented tool which is essentially complete in terms of available actions, modules, and user interfaces.
 It gives the whole picture of data center orchestration circumscribing almost every operating system.
 The initial setup is pretty straightforward.
 It includes installing a master server on one system and client agents on each system that needs to be managed.

-Ansible is a configuration management and provisioning tool which can carry out configuration management, application deployment, and task automation.
+Ansible is a configuration management and provisioning tool that can carry out configuration management, application deployment, and task automation.

-It can also be used for IT orchestration, where we have to run tasks in sequence and create a chain of events which must happen on different servers or devices.
+It can also be used for IT orchestration, where we have to run tasks in sequence and create a chain of events that must happen on different servers or devices.

 Puppet / Chef vs Ansible